elisabethirgens/booster2024-git-workshop/adventures/which-version.md

 # which / version

 There are many ways to install Git on your laptop.
-It can be helpful to be familiar with exactly how Git is installed on your laptop, and which version you are using.
-Perhaps you can update?
+(Check out the guide below!)
+It can be helpful to be familiar with exactly how Git is installed on your laptop.
+It can be installed by your OS, perhaps by Homebrew or something else.
+And perhaps you can update?

 - Find out `which git` you are using
 - Does `git --version` show that you are using the latest version `2.44`?